-In compliance with the legal requirements the Risk Management function in NBI Investments Limited in 2013 was represented by the Risk Manager appointed by the Board and Risk Management Committee-Mrs. Nina Dubovets starting from 1/06/2013, who replaced in this position and as a member of the Risk Management Committee Ms. Irina Sedova after her resignation from the Company.
+In compliance with the legal requirements the Risk Management function in NBI Investments Limited in 2015 was represented by the Risk Manager appointed by the Board and Risk Management Committee - Mr. Sergei Potapov who has authority and all necessary qualifications.